 DLR (Deutsches Zentrum für Luft- und Raumfahrt e.V.) is the German national research institute with a focus on aerospace, traffic and energy and coordinator of the project ECO2Fuel.

-The DLR-Institute of Technical Thermodynamics is active in the fields of renewable energy research and technology development for efficient and low emission energy conversion and utilization.
+The DLR Institute of Engineering Thermodynamics is active in the fields of renewable energy research and technology development for efficient and low emission energy conversion and utilization.

 The section Electrochemical Energy Technology has long-term experience in low temperature electrochemical conversion of CO2 into valuable chemicals, fuel cells (SOFC, PEFC; DMFC and AFC) and water electrolysis (AEM, alkaline, PEM, SOEC), production technologies e.g., plasma technology, and system technology.